OpenHack/openhack.github.com/austin/index.markdown

 ![Austin, TX Skyline](/austin/atx.jpg)

-### First Meeting: Wednesday, January 30th, 7PM at Capital Factory
+### Next Meeting: Wednesday, February 13th, 7PM at Capital Factory

-We'll be holding our first OpenHack on Wednesday, January 30th at 7PM downtown at Capital Factory.
-The address is 701 Brazos, Austin, TX 78701.
-[Click here for a Google map](http://goo.gl/maps/mKAtt)
+Our first meeting was a rousing success with almost double the number in attendance as planned!
+Thank you all very much for making OpenHack Austin such an amazing success.

+Our next meeting will be in the same place - [Capital Factory (701 Brazos)](http://goo.gl/maps/mKAtt) at 7PM on Wednesday the 13th.

 For anyone who hasn't been there, there's parking under the building itself (The Austin Centre) (for a fee).
 When you get inside the building, look for elevators to offices in the building.
 Take that elevator to the 16th floor (top floor).